Scaling of the geomagnetic secular variation time scales: Balance of terms in the induction equation

 \subsection{The frozen-flux argument}

 We now briefly review an argument that has been used to derive the scaling of $\tausv \sim l^{-1}$.
 We recall from \Eq{tausvdef} that in contrast to $\tau$, $\tausv$ is defined for $r \geqslant \rout$ only.
-Neglecting magnetic diffusion in the induction equation (the frozen-flux hypothesis), the radial magnetic field satisfies
+Neglecting magnetic diffusion in the induction equation (the frozen-flux hypothesis), the radial magnetic field and the horizontal velocity $\uh = (0,u_\theta,u_\phi)$ at the CMB satisfy